top of page

 teara.govt.nz

-I am a descendent of Ngāti Mutunga o Wharekauri and Te Roroa on my mums side.
+I descend from Ngāti Mutunga o Wharekauri and Te Roroa on my mums side.
 On my dads side, I am blessed with the heritage of the merry Irish and the passionate Scottish.

-To creatively inspire people around the world, I instinctively draw from my cultural experiences and upbringing to make relatable connections with others.
+To creatively inspire others I instinctively draw from my cultural experiences and upbringing to make relatable connections with others.
 I am of Māori descent, of indigenous people, from Aotearoa (also known as New Zealand), where mystical stories come from like Papatuānuku (earth mother) and Ranginui (sky father) creating a new world of light and colour within darkness.
 This is one of the ancient stories of various creation phenomena.
-Māori culture demonstrates manaakitanga (respectful support processes, hospitality, kindness, generosity & caring) and this very important value is central to our culture.
-You can see it in the work of our indigenous artists, and, in many respects, expressed in the work of other artists as well.
+Māori culture demonstrates manaakitanga, and this very important value is central to our culture.
+You can see it in the work of our native artists, and, in many respects, expressed in the work of other artists as well.
+Toitū te Tiriti.
+Honour the Treaty.

-AWARUA GALLERY - this gallery is a small hallway gallery located here in Whanganui (Aotearoa/NZ) and it is opened only by appointment at this stage.
+AWARUA GALLERY - I run this, it is a hallway gallery located in our 1900's trans-villa here in Whanganui and it is opened only by appointment at this stage.
 At the moment it displays all of my own work.
-After our Open Studios weekends (16th-17th & 23rd-24th March 2024) are over there may be the opportunity to open the gallery to the public one day a week.

 Kura Gallery promote art and design.
-They have some of my work on display and have been an integral part in promoting my mahi (work).
+They have some of my work on display and have been an integral part in promoting my mahi.
 Kia ora!

 kuragallery.co.nz